Instructions: Stabond Adhesive

 - Trace area of patch with a pencil.

 Mixing Adhesive with Accelerator

 Prepare your glue, mixing at a ratio of 10 parts glue to 1 part accelerator in a container that has a lid.
+Add 3 ml of accelerator per ounce of adhesive.
 Keep the glue covered while not in use.

 - Both surfaces to be joined must be coated with adhesive.

 Note: The surfaces to be joined must be dry prior to applying adhesive.

 - Apply one thin, even coat of adhesive to each surface.

 - Wait until the first coat of adhesive is dry-approximately 10 - 30 minutes depending on conditions.
 Use the "knuckle" test - touch your gloved finger to the glue) You should be able to feel adhesion without your knuckle sticking.

 - Apply a second thin, even coat to each surface.
 Wait until the second coat has an even, tacky finish (surfaces should not be visibly wet).
 Use the knuckle test again to gauge the optimum surface condition for joining the surfaces.
 Time will be 5 - 10 minutes.
 Don't allow the layer to completely dry.